Travel for Students Representing UALR - 309.5

 STUDENTS ATTENDING FUNCTIONS ON THEIR OWN INITIATIVE IN THE GUISE OF BEING “FROM THE UNIVERSITY OF ARKANSAS AT LITTLE ROCK,” THE INSTITUTION DERIVING BENEFIT ONLY FROM THE RESULTING PUBLICITY, ARE NOT OFFICIAL UNIVERSITY REPRESENTATIVES.

-Because of the possibility of claims and liability arising from student travel, it is necessary that strict procedures be established concerning the dispatching of enrolled students off campus for University purposes.
-The following procedure, therefore, shall be followed:
+Because of the possibility of claims and liability arising from student travel, it is necessary that strict procedures be established concerning the dispatching of enrolled students off campus for university purposes.
+The following procedures, therefore, shall be followed:

 - Authorization shall be secured from an appropriate administrator of the college, division, or department.

-- A Class Trip Authorization Form should be completed and signed by the professor or staff sponsor directing the trip, the Department Chairperson, Dean of the college/ program in which the students are enrolled, the Provost, and the Vice Chancellor of Finance & Administration, ten (10) calendar days in advance of the trip whenever possible.
+- A Class Trip Authorization form should be completed and signed by the professor or staff sponsor directing the trip, the department chairperson, dean of the college/ program in which the students are enrolled, the provost, and the vice chancellor for finance and administration, ten (10) calendar days in advance of the trip whenever possible.

 - Emergency contact information, including health insurance companies and policy numbers (if available), shall be collected on each student and submitted to at least two (2) people, one of which is a person (such as a sponsor) going on the trip and the other is a person who will be in close proximity to the campus of UALR during the duration of the trip.

 Exceptions to the above travel regulations include but may not be limited to:

 - Students traveling under the aegis of the Men or Women’s Athletic Department as athletes.

 - Passengers riding in university-operated vehicles between portions of the campus located in the same city or its suburbs.